plugorgau/plug-services/README.md

 * Mount /srv/efs/ and /srv/backup volumes
 * Set hostname and reboot
+* Mount latest borg backup
+* Pluck an LDAP backup from backups, restore it with restoreLDAP.sh
+* Pluck /etc/letsencrypt from backups
 * Run certbot with no args, admin@plug.org.au, for bayonet, no redirects